Boondocking.. Rigs & Sites

 The positive and negative supply feeds, must go to their furthest opposite ends of a lineup of parallel batteries to have the same charging volts. at each battery. (ie: connect supply + and supply - to different batteries & furthest away from each other).
 This equalizes connection drops in paralleling cables and helps batteries last longer.

-The load connections must also be connected that way to
+The load connections must also be connected that way to share

-at the same rate.
+charge and discharge at the same rate.

 DON'T BELIEVE IT ?